Nier Automata is No Nier Gestalt

 CRPGs

 I really like this genre.
-Why do I play other games between finishing every good PC RPG? → It might come in handy if you, the master of reading, take it with you.
+Why do I play other games between finishing every good PC RPG? → Imagine all the gamers playing for today

 Resident Evil 3 Remake Review